- How does Floating-PV benefit lake owners?

 - What is the average lifespan of a Floating-PV system?

-The floating parks are designed for more than 30 years – the same as ground-mounted parks.
+Our floating parks are designed for a service life of more than 30 years – just like ground-mounted systems.

 - What are the advantages of Floating-PV compared to rooftop and ground-mounted PV?